 7. I will not compromise our bond.
 I won't confuse my child by hurting him and trying to demand respect in return.
 I must earn the respect I get.
 Talking things out, dealing with powerful emotions, using logic and reason to solve problems, all require a greater effort and time investment than the traditional “because I said so” approach, but the results are more enduring.

 8. I believe in the power of “why”?
 Questions are more important than answers, because they can lead to discovery and understanding.
 Doing things as they've always been done holds no interest for me.
-We have access to research that proves how traumatic violence can be for children; buying into the “spare the rod, spoil the child” ideology makes as much sense to me as buying a pack of cigarettes and hoping you won't get cancer.
+We have access to research that proves how traumatic violence can be for children; buying into the “spare the rod, spoil the child” ideology makes as much sense to me as smoking cigarettes and hoping you won't get cancer.

 9. I don't believe in being wrong and strong.
 When I've made a mistake, I apologise.
 Yes, to my child.
 There's nothing wrong with being wrong.
 There is something wrong with being wrong and not admitting it or worse, refusing to make amends.
 I won't play the power card just because I'm the parent and I can.